What are the risks of knee replacement surgery?

 - Do I have any options other than surgery to relieve pain and stiffness?

 - What can I do in preparation for surgery to improve the likelihood of success?

 - What are the possible risks of having knee replacement surgery?

-- When should I call you?
+- Under what circumstances should I call you?

-Fewer than 2 in every 100 people will experience a serious complication, usually relating to an existing health condition.
-It is important to discuss all options first with your doctor.
+Fewer than 2 in every 100 people will experience a severe complication following knee replacement surgery, and this will usually relate to an existing health condition.
+It is best to discuss all treatment options with a doctor before deciding on surgery.